-All are welcome at NCC, and we think you’ll find that there are people here with all levels of belief who, nevertheless, find meaningful connection and purpose.
-We center on the “good news” of Jesus Christ and getting to that point is a journey which can take time, and you’re welcome to journey along with us at NCC!
+All are welcome at NCC where you’ll find people with different faith traditions and backgrounds who join together to find meaningful connection and purpose.
+We center on the “good news” of Jesus Christ and recognize that faith is a journey that takes time, and we’re always growing in faith.

-- To walk together in Christian love and fellowship
+- walk together in Christian love and fellowship

-- To bring the “Good News” of God’s love into the world through actions and words
+- bring the “Good News” of God’s love into the world through actions and words

-- To offer praise and gratitude to God through faithful worship and fellowship
+- offer praise and gratitude to God through faithful worship and fellowship

 Guiding Principles of Faith at NCC

 - God is made known to all in the life and teaching of Jesus Christ.

 - God calls the worlds into being, creates humankind in the divine image, and sets before us all the ways of life and death.

 - God seeks and accepts all in holy love.

 - Jesus Christ, being both fully human and fully divine is Lord.